djdduty/PTWDM/talk-ideas.md

 This is a collection of talk ideas from things that I deal with on a daily basis or otherwise have researched / played with enough to try and share knowledge.

-### Guide
-"Large Topics" are topics which have the potential to be very lengthy talks or too large a scope to deal with in one session
+If someone else wants to present one of these topics instead, go ahead!
+Just let me know so I can put your name next to it or remove it from my list

 ### Subjects
-* Docker (Containerized deployments), large topic
+* Docker (Containerized deployments)
-* Micro Service Architecture, medium topic
+* Micro Service Architecture
-* Firebase (and other serverless design), medium topic
+* Firebase (and other serverless design)
-* Offline first javascript clients (and the synchronization of data), medium-large topic
+* Offline first javascript clients (and the synchronization of data)
-* Static file management (cache busting, CDN deployment), small topic
+* Static file management (cache busting, CDN deployment)
-* The deprecation of jquery (Using es6 with babel / babili in a backwards compatible way), small topic
+* The deprecation of jquery (Using es6 with babel / babili in a backwards compatible way)
-* Vue.js or React.js primer, medium-large topic.
+* Vue.js or React.js primer
-* Websockets, small-medium topic
+* Websockets
-* Mobile first development & responsive design, small-medium topic
+* Mobile first development & responsive design
-* "Progressive" web apps, small topic
+* "Progressive" web apps
-* Functional Programming, medium topic
+* Functional Programming
-* Javascript build processes, modules, browserifying, small-medium topic
+* Javascript build processes, modules, browserifying